Thái Nguyên uprising: Political prisoners

-Followers of De Tham
+Former followers of Đề Thám

-Thai Nguyen is located in the middle region of Tonkin and vulnerable to frontier banditry given its proximity to the poorly policed Sino-Vietnamese border.
+Thái Nguyên is located in the middle region of Tonkin and vulnerable to frontier banditry given its proximity to the poorly policed Sino-Annamese border.
 Its mountainous topography also provided shelter and refuge for fugitives, smugglers, brigands and military deserters.
-The area had been the focus of resistance since the days when De Tham and his brigands had been active.
+The area had been the focus of resistance since the days when Đề Thám and his brigands had been active.
 Unable to control the banditry that plagued the frontier, Vietnamese officials allied with powerful local bandit chiefs to control the smaller rivals and maintain civil order.
-The French assumed power in Tonkin in 1884 and collaborated with Luong Tam Ky, leader of the Yellow Flags who took twenty years to catch and kill De Tham.
-Given the history of banditry in the middle region, the penal population of Thai Nguyen consisted mainly of gang members and rural brigands.
-Dozens of De Tham's followers were imprisoned at Thai Nguyen.
-One notable lieutenant of De Tham, Nguyen Van Chi (Ba Chi) played an important role in the rebellion, having led one of the battalions of the rebels.
+The French assumed power in Tonkin in 1884 and collaborated with Luong Tam Ky, leader of the Yellow Flags who took twenty years to catch and kill Đề Thám.
+Given the history of banditry in the middle region, the penal population of Thái Nguyên consisted mainly of gang members and rural brigands.
+Dozens of Đề Thám's followers were imprisoned at Thái Nguyên.
+One notable lieutenant of Đề Thám, Nguyen Van Chi (Ba Chi) played an important role in the rebellion, having led one of the battalions of the rebels.
 These persons had intimate knowledge of the local terrain and were used to hit-and-run tactics of banditry.

 Petty criminals and civilian rebels

-In Thai Nguyen, French companies discovered coal fields and zinc deposits and encountered difficulty in recruiting a local labour force.
+In Thái Nguyên, French companies discovered coal fields and zinc deposits and encountered difficulty in recruiting a local labour force.
 Transient workers from China became an erratic substitute for employment working at the local mines.
-Employment contracts were unstable and this in turn was linked to the growth in criminal activities amongst many ex-mine workers and many of them landed up in the Thai Nguyen prison.
+Employment contracts were unstable and this in turn was linked to the growth in criminal activities amongst many ex-mine workers and many of them landed up in the Thái Nguyên prison.
 In the rebellion, roughly three hundred townspeople voluntarily joined with rebels.
 This group of civilian rebels were believed to be from the most destitute inhabitants of the province (petty criminals, day-labourers, etc.) prone to persuasion of illegal pursuits and rebellion for survival.